 The mobile and connected world of today generates a large amount of data that needs to be managed, analysed, and linked.
 This is often done on the cloud.
 The development, deployment, and management of this is called Cloud Computing.
 The purpose of this course is to offer a wide background about designing, developing, deploying, testing, and monitoring a cloud solution, specifically with a focus on big data problems.

-The purpose of this course is to learn and to better understand humans that are key in making software projects successful.
+The purpose of this course is to better understand humans that are key in making software projects successful.
 It includes an understanding of behavior and social aspects of humans as individuals or groups that participate in and drive software engineering.
 This course complements the technology and process focus that dominates the software engineering area today.
-The focus is on the individuals and groups in software development and briefly cover results at the organizational level.
-Those that participate in this course will gain knowledge that will help them to better cater the needs of their colleagues as well as employees, build on their strengths as well as overcome their weaknesses, and in turn it helps increase the chances of running successful software projects.
+The focus is on the individuals and groups in software development and results at the organizational level are briefly covered.
+Those that participate in this course will gain knowledge that will help them to better cater to the needs of their colleagues as well as employees, build on their strengths as well as overcome their weaknesses, and in turn it helps increase the chances of running successful software projects.

 The aim of the course is to introduce the participants into methods and tools for verifying systems that need to react to external stimuli.
 The methods use system models with precise formal semantics and will span model-checking as well as deductive verification.
 A set of simple examples as well as real-world applications will be used throughout the course to illustrate the methods and their tool support.
 The objective of the course is to understand the underpinning theories of formal verification, and learn how to apply tool support in order to verify system models.